daDiz/cvae-glp/README.md

 This is the code accompanied with the paper:

-**H.Sha, M.AlHasan, G.Mohler.
+**H. Sha, M. Al Hasan, G. Mohler.
 Group Link Prediction Using Conditional Variational Autoencoder.
 Accepted at the International AAAI Conference on Web and Social Media (ICWSM 2021).**